-7 Robustness Checks
+7 Robustness checks

 In this Section we intend to look deeper at two important issues.
-First, given the high standard deviations of some of our estimates it is important to check the quality of the matching i.e. whether individuals in the treatment and control group are really alike.
-Second, we would like to present some evidence of the exogeneity of ADSE which is our main identifying assumption .
+First, given the high standard deviations of some of our estimates, it is important to check the quality of the matching, i.e., whether individuals in the treatment and control group are really alike.
+Second, we would like to present some evidence of the exogeneity of ADSE which is our main identifying assumption.

-7.1 The Quality of Matching
+7.1 The quality of matching

-To establish the quality of matched pairs used in our estimation we follow the same strategy as Abadie and Imbens (2004) in their Table 3.
-In order to keep the number of tables low we present evidence of the quality of matching only for the variables used in the more conservative estimations presented in Table 7.
+To establish the quality of matched pairs used in our estimation we follow the same strategy as Abadie and Imbens (2006a) in their Table 3.
+For brevity, we present in Table 10 evidence of the quality of matching only for the variables used in the more conservative estimations from our Table 7.